SolveStation/building-your-first-ai-agent-with-ts/README.md

 ## Overview

-This repository contains materials and projects for the Solve Station Labs webinar on building AI-powered applications and intelligent agents using LangChain, LangGraph, and large language models (LLMs).
+This repository contains materials and projects for the SolveStation Labs webinar on building AI-powered applications and intelligent agents using LangChain, LangGraph, and large language models (LLMs).
 The webinar demonstrates practical implementation patterns for integrating AI capabilities into modern applications.

 ## What This Webinar Covers